subdavis/Tusk/README.md

 # chrome-keepass
-Chrome extension for interacting with keepass password file
+Chrome extension for interacting with keepass password file.
+Still in beta.
+Web Store url is https://chrome.google.com/webstore/detail/lnfepbjehgokldcaljagbmchhnaaogpc

 ## Motivation
 Keepass password files work well enough for me on Windows, but on my Chromebook there was simply no secure way to access them.